 “Keycloak is an open source Identity and Access Management solution aimed at modern applications and services.
 It makes it easy to secure applications and services with little to no code.”

-Setting up HTTPS for Spring Boot is very easy, all you need to do is:
+Setting up HTTPS for Spring Boot requires two steps:

 Getting an SSL certificate;